svahid44/svahid44/README.md

 👋 Hi there!
 I'm Vahid Soleimani Hesari.
-🔒 Hardware Security Enthusiast | Cryptography Researcher | SCA/FI Analyst
+🔒 Hardware Security | Cryptography Researcher | SCA/FI

 Welcome to my GitHub!
 I’m a passionate researcher and engineer focused on the fascinating world of hardware security and cryptography.
 My expertise and interests include: